The whole point of warming up your email account is to build or repair its sender reputation so your messages reach the inbox.

 1. Not Authenticating Your Email Accounts

-The first step you should take after getting your new email accounts is to set up the authentication records.
+The first thing you should do before starting your email warm-up is setting up your authentication records.

 If you miss this step, you’re email accounts will probably get blacklisted even before you start reaching out to your prospects.